 The applicants are three Tunisian nationals, Mr. Khlaifia, Mr. Tabal and Mr. Sfar.
 On 16 September 2011, in the case of the first applicant, then the next day, in the case of the second and the third applicants, the applicants left Tunisia with others on board rudimentary vessels heading for the Italian coast.
 After several hours at sea, their vessels were intercepted by the Italian coastguard, which escorted them to a port on the island of Lampedusa.
 The applicants arrived on the island on 17 and 18 September 2011 respectively.
 They were transferred to an Early Reception and Aid Centre ("the Centre") on the island of Lampedusa where, after giving them first aid, the authorities proceeded with their identification.
-The Government asserted that on this occasion individual "information sheets" were filled in for each of the migrants were accommodated in a part of the Centre reserved for adult Tunisians.
+The Government asserted that on this occasion individual "information sheets" were filled in for each of the migrants concerned.
+However, this was disputed by the applicants.
+The applicants were accommodated in a part of the Centre reserved for adult Tunisians.
 The Centre was kept permanently under police surveillance, making any contact with the outside world impossible.